revvy02/lyra/docs/core-concepts.md

 Once you have a session, you can start working with the player's data.
 Lyra provides a structured way to make changes through updates.

-An update is a function that receives the current data and can modify it.
+An update is a function that receives the current data and can modify it mutably.
 The function must return true to commit the changes, providing an atomic way to perform conditional updates:

 ```lua
 store:update(player, function(data)